binaryphile/binaryphile.github.io/_posts/2018-07-30-approach-bash-like-a-developer-part-6-outline-script.md

 While our *hello-world* script has a function, it's not a runnable script.
 If you tried to run it, it would do nothing.

-I follow the tradition of creating a *main* as the entry point to the logic in my scripts:
+Following the tradition of creating a *main* as the entry point to the
+logic:

 {% highlight bash %}
 #!/usr/bin/env bash